0hruv/odin_recipes/README.md

-So we will be creating an html website(?) for recipes .
+odin-project -> css and html file for Indian Recipes